top of page

 They had no idea the end was so near.

-Jesus replied he would miss the grace that was poured.
+Jesus explained he’d miss the grace that was poured.

 He didn’t understand Jesus planted a holy seed.